-Austin Svedjan (any pronouns) is a doctoral student in the Department of English at the University of Pennsylvania, where they study sexuality studies, queer theory, and 20/21st century American cultural production.
+Austin Svedjan (any pronouns) is a doctoral student and Hamilton-Law Graduate Fellow in the Department of English at the University of Pennsylvania, where they study sexuality studies, queer theory, and 20/21st century American cultural production.
 They hold a BA in English from the University of Houston and an MA in English with a certificate in Gender and Sexuality Studies from Louisiana State University.

 Austin’s writing appears or is forthcoming in ASAP/J, Barthes Studies, The Southern Quarterly, among others.
 With John Paul Ricco, they are currently editing a special issue of Postmodern Culture on the “Afterlives of the Antisocial.”
-Prior editorial projects have included a cluster of ASAP/J, "Restless Flying: fragments" (co-edited with fahima ife), as well as a special issue of South Atlantic Review on the potentials and pitfalls of queer theory going "Post-Normative" (co-edited with Horacio Sierra).
+Prior editorial projects have included a cluster of ASAP/J, "Restless Flying: fragments" (co-edited with fahima ife), as well as the first special issue of South Atlantic Review in its 80+ year history dedicated to queer theory (co-edited with Horacio Sierra).

-They are currently thinking about post-45 representations of “bad sex”—namely: boring sex, disappointing sex, and irritating sex—as instructive of a different kind of sexual politics than the one offered by queer theory in its favoring of either orgasmic or traumatic sex.
+They are currently thinking primarily about how accounting for the centrality of “bad sex” to the long twentieth century—and the various genres created as defenses against it—is instructive of a different kind of sexual politics than the one offered by feminist and queer theories, which tend to favor either orgasmic or traumatic sex.

 For the 2023-2024 academic year, Austin is one of the coordinators of the Gender and Sexuality Working Group (Gen/Sex).